TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/licensing.md

 {{< img src="/img/diagrams/tyk-selfmanaged-launch.png" alt="Tyk Self-managed Launch">}}

-## Flex - for multiple teams within a single data centre or cloud
+## Flex - for multiple teams within a single data center or cloud

 ✅ For multiple teams that require high availability and horizontal scaling <br/>
 ✅ For Kubernetes-based deployment within one cluster / region